 Click the Shellfish Closures Map link above for current open and closed areas.

-NO RED TIDE - OPEN TO SHELLFISHING
+RED TIDE - Update

 The rich history of harvesting shellfish in Eastham is an important link to the town's traditional way of life.
 As a popular recreational activity for residents and visitors alike the exploration of this resource is also a valuable component of the town's economic growth.
 Significant issues of increased demand, water quality, and invasive species are impacting this valuable component of the town's natural resources.
 The Department is committed to maintaining shellfish stocks in response to this demand and in order to preserve the diversity and productivity of the town's marshes and bays.
 Successful management of this fishery relies upon public support of supervised shellfishing programs and cooperation between various private and municipal aquaculture ventures.

 Shellfish populations represent a significant part of the estuarine habitat.
 From an industry perspective they represent income and livlihood.
 Recreationally, shellfishing is a major component of the leisure activity of both residents and visitors, and overall the presence of a healthy shellfishery is part of the quality of life that we enjoy.

 Another aspect of their value is the ability to serve as a barometer for the health and well being of the ecosystem in which they live, which in turn is influenced by the surrounding upland areas.
 Shellfish are in fact very useful sentinel organisms as they constantly monitor water quality and “report” back to observers their findings.

 The goals of the Natural Resources Department are to maintain and enhance healthy shellfish stocks through a variety of methods.
 These include innovative techniques which are based in the science of Aquaculture as well as the traditional methods of enforcing regulations which are designed to encourage conservation.